chrismendes/react-searchbar/README.md

 * React, JavaScript ES6
 * HTML5, CSS3, Styled Components
-* Redux

 **Run the app**

 * Run the app in development mode with the command `npm start` (install dependencies with `npm install`)
-* App will reload in browser on file edit

 ## License